smaclell/smaclell.github.io/_drafts/testing-at-the-api-boundary.md

 different types of testing, such unit or exploratory testing.

-I think thoroughly testing along versionned API's is necessary to protect the health of any service, but not sufficient to prevent all defects.
+I think thoroughly testing along versionned API's is necessary to protect the health of any service and a great starting point for testing.
 Reduced churn, improved documentation and preventing regressions are all great reasons to invest heavily in comprehensive API testing.
 How would your development look different with more API testing?